Community Fibre vs BT broadband

 Overall Winner: Community Fibre are the cheaper, more straightforward, broadband provider, with full fibre connections as standard.

-Both BT and Community Fibre are strong broadband provider options with both performing well for customer service and complaints metrics, and catering for different types of customer.
+Both BT and Community Fibre are strong broadband provider contenders, both performing well for customer service and complaints metrics, and catering well for different types of customer.

-Yet the providers are also both substantially different, with Community Fibre operating solely in London, and BT being the largest provider across the UK.
+Yet, these providers are also substantially different, with Community Fibre operating solely in London, and BT being the largest provider across the UK.

 We like Community Fibre because: